gma/2025.pyconuk.org/src/venue.md

 title: Venue
 ---

-The conference is being held in Manchester, venue details coming soon!
+This year's conference is being held at {{ site.con_location }}

+More details coming soon!